Shippable/admiral/releaseNotes/master.md

 ## Fixes
   - **Fixed job triggering issues**
-      - The last state of a input job will be used when determining if a job should run.
-So a cancelled `job A` whose previous status was success and which is an IN to `job B`, will not prevent `job B` from triggering.
-      - In the scenario `job A` -> `img` -> `job B`, if you soft-delete `job A`, `job B` will no longer automatically trigger.
-      - With 2 minions, and 2 not-connected runCI and runSh jobs, the runSh and runCI jobs will execute in parallel.
+      - Soft-deleted jobs will no longer prevent connected jobs from automatically triggering.
+      - runSh jobs are no longer serialized when the parent syncRepo is serialized in CI.

 ## Shippable Server

   - Shippable Server UX has been significantly improved.
 Configuration has been cleanly separated into Control and Build planes and we have added support for Onebox installation.

   - Bitbucket Sever OAUTH plugin works correctly in a proxy environment.
-Assuming the BitBucket Server is running on bbs.example.com, the proxy could be configured to reject requests for this URL because the traffic is meant to be routed locally.
+Assuming the Bitbucket Server is running on bbs.example.com, the proxy could be configured to reject requests for this URL because the traffic is meant to be routed locally.
 Users can now add bbs.example.com to the no_proxy setting when prompted by Admiral.

 ## History